cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 3. Do not use FPS++'s `Static Mode (Enabled)` instead of `Disabled (Default, Dynamic)`; `Static Mode` will cause this behavior.
 4. Changing the `Frame Average` to a higher value instead of using the default value `8` can also cause this issue.

-### Cutscenes (Rito Village/Vah Medoh/possibly others) cause the game to freeze
+### Cutscenes cause the game to freeze / softlock

 This can be caused by setting the framerate above 60FPS.
 If it still occurs at 60FPS, then set it to 30FPS or disable FPS++ temporarily, then change the setting back after the cutscene has finished, save, and then restart Cemu.
 Alternatively you may try using OpenGL instead of Vulkan.

 If disabling FPS++ and using OpenGL doesn't resolve this, this is a sign that your game's data is corrupt and needs replaced.
 You should replace the Update and DLC as well.

-### I ran into invisible water that's in the middle of the air
+### Invisible water in the air

 This is an infrequent issue on Vulkan, a simple Cemu restart should resolve the invisible water.
 This may be fixed in the future.
+Contrary to popular belief, this has nothing to do with Async Shader Compile.

-### A lot of buildings or other assets aren't loading in or take several minutes to load
+### A lot of objects or other assets aren't appearing

 1. Disable any 3rd party mods if you downloaded and installed any, then test the game.

-1. Disable the Extended Memory and Draw Distance GraphicPacks, then test the game.
+2. Disable the Extended Memory and Draw Distance GraphicPacks, then test the game.

-1. Use FPS++'s `Advanced Settings` and set the `Fence Method` to `Accurate` instead of `Performance`
+3. Test FPS++'s `Advanced Settings`'s `Fence Method` set to `Accurate` instead of `Performance`

-It's recommended that if you use Steam to launch Cemu you refer to this: [Click Here](troubleshooting#when-i-use-steam-to-launch-cemu-why-does-my-game-fail-to-load-a-lot-of-stuff)
+It's recommended that if you use Steam to launch Cemu that you refer to this: [Click Here](troubleshooting#i-use-steam-to-launch-cemu-what-can-happen?)

 If none of these helped, this is a sign that your game's data is corrupt and needs replaced.
 You should replace the Update and DLC as well.